m2osw/sitter/conf/logger/README.md

     ??-sitter.conf

-Where the `??` represents a number from 00 to 99.
+Where `??` represents a number from 00 to 99.